Toni-Graphics/ToniOS/README.md

 This Operating System is a minimalistic hobby os make by me and the help of artifacts.
 The os has at the moment a keyboard driver (whit one issuse) and the needed functions to print something out on the display.

+    - by running it prints out error: not assignet.

 #### Install Depencis
 You can easily install all depencys just run following command: